Social-Developers-Club/localhorst-frontend/README.md

 ```

 :warning:
 This frontend application connects to two different backends.
 In order to run the frontend application locally, all related backend applications need to be deployed.
 See the README of [localhorst-backend](https://github.com/Social-Developers-Club/localhorst-backend) on how to start the _backend_ and its associated database.
-The cahtbot backend (Dialogflow fulfillment) must be deployed in order to use the integrated chat bot within the frontend.
+The chatbot backend (Dialogflow fulfillment) must be deployed in order to use the integrated chat bot within the frontend.
 For more on this application see [localhorst-chatbot-backend](https://github.com/Social-Developers-Club/localhorst-chatbot-backend).

 The frontend needs to know where its backend is running.
 For this purpose, the variable `apiRoot` in [RecommendationService.ts](/app/src/app/services/recommendation.service.ts) must point towards your local backend instance.
 After changing this variable's value, you'll have to rebuild the Angular frontend application.